appventuremoment/ctf_tools/Past CTF Challenges/Hack@AC 2024/Pelletized XOR/Solution/writeup.md

 Crypto Challenge

 Woah!
-This one is an actual challenge and not a silly one.
+An actual challenge and not a silly warmup.

 Inspecting the file we see that firstly we are given a key in the form of 50 numbers.
 The server then wants a response of 50 numbers separated by spaces, where the common logarithm of each number is equals to the corresponding number in the given key.
 ```
 for number in userinput:
     s.append(math.floor(math.log(number, 10))) # What am I doing?